exploring self-realization, sacred personhood, and full humanity

 we know that people do bad things all the time, but what does it mean to say that these traits represent a “level of consciousness”

-It means that, for them, this is completely normal, right, and good.
+It means that, for them, from their dysfunctional perspective, this is completely normal, right, and good.

 it's how they see reality